 “[The case] creates a huge amount of momentum around both the idea of ending the epidemic and around eventually finding a cure,” Warren said.

 Many new treatment options are already being explored.
-One option may be gene therapy, which could potentially edit the CCR5 receptor in individuals with HIV. against the virus is another route being evaluated, according to Warren.
+One option may be gene therapy, which could potentially edit the CCR5 receptor in individuals with HIV.

 All in all, these new findings will surely direct much of the future research around treating and curing AIDS at a much larger scale.